-OTTAWA, Ontario -- Eight students earn top honours and 21 students are provincial champions in the 2003 Canadian Open Mathematics Challenge (COMC).
-The COMC is the organized and administered by the Canadian Mathematical Society (CMS) in collaboration with the Centre for Education in Mathematics and Computing (University of Waterloo).
-Over 5000 students from all across Canada wrote the eighth Open on November 26, 2003.
+OTTAWA, Ontario - Six students earn top honours and 14 students are provincial champions in the 2004 Canadian Open Mathematics Challenge (COMC).
+The COMC is organized and administered by the Canadian Mathematical Society (CMS) in collaboration with the Centre for Education in Mathematics and Computing (University of Waterloo).
+Over 5750 students from all across Canada wrote the ninth Open on November 27, 2004.
 Students had to solve 12 questions during the two and one-half hour time limit.

-"The Canadian Open Mathematics Challenge is designed to motivate students beyond their regular classroom work and provide a mathematics enrichment challenge", said Professor Peter Crippin, University of Waterloo, and Chair of the CMS COMC Committee.
-"In addition, the Open acts as a qualifying paper for the 2004 Canadian Mathematical Olympiad which will be written on March 31, 2004."
+"The Canadian Open Mathematics Challenge is designed to motivate students beyond their regular classroom work and provide a mathematics enrichment challenge," said Professor Peter Crippin, University of Waterloo, and Chair of the CMS COMC Committee.
+"In addition, the Open acts as a qualifying paper for the 2005 Canadian Mathematical Olympiad which will be written on March 30, 2005."

-"All the winners have done extremely well on a very challenging competition and have demonstrated the essential and creative problem solving skills so essential in today's workplace", said Dr. Peter Cass, University of Western Ontario, and Chair of the CMS Mathematical Competitions Committee.
+"All the winners have done extremely well on a very challenging competition and have demonstrated the essential and creative problem solving skills so essential in today's workplace," said Dr. George Bluman, University of British Columbia and Chair of the CMS Mathematical Competitions Committee.
 "Students with excellent problem solving skills are vital if Canada is to be competitive in the global marketplace."

-Approximately 80 of the top students from the 2003 Canadian Open Mathematics Challenge are being invited to write the 2004 Canadian Mathematical Olympiad (CMO).
-The CMO is Canada's premier mathematics competition organized and administered by the Canadian Mathematical Society.
-"These top students will be busy honing their problem solving skills as they prepare for the 2004 CMO and try to be one of six students who will be chosen to represent Canada at the 2004 International Mathematical Olympiad in Athens, Greece in July", said Dr. Graham Wright, Executive Director, Canadian Mathematical Society.
+Approximately 70 of the top students from the 2004 Canadian Open Mathematics Challenge are being invited to write the 2005 Canadian Mathematical Olympiad (CMO).
+The CMO is Canada's premier mathematics competition organized and administered by the Canadian Mathematical Society (CMS).
+"These top students will be busy honing their problem solving skills as they prepare for the 2005 CMO and try to be one of six students who will be chosen to represent Canada at the 2005 International Mathematical Olympiad in Merida, Mexico in July," said Dr. Graham Wright, CMS Executive Director.
 "These valuable enrichment activities are only possible because of the voluntary help received from many school, college and university teachers."